 In an area that used to be home to Mannheim’s red light district – but today sees the famous Pop Academy sending musical signals to the world – locals will be lighting torches to art and culture on the last weekend in October.
 Exhibitions, performances, street events, street food stands, mobile bars and live music in all sorts of possible and impossible locations – that’s nightlife, Jungbusch style.

 Experience nightlife and urban culture in a whole new light – in the most literal sense of the word.
 The Mannheim Lichtmeile (“Light mile”) festival has developed into a major highlight for cosmopolitan culture fans.

-In the eclectic and multicultural neighbourhood of Neckarstadt-West, the beautiful old 19th century Wilhelminian-style houses are bathed in colourful light for three nights from 16 to 18 November.
+In the eclectic and multicultural neighbourhood of Neckarstadt-West, the beautiful old 19th century Wilhelminian-style houses are bathed in colourful light for three nights in November.
 They provide the atmospheric setting for a varied programme of events in unusual locations exploring music, art and literature.
 Bands from the Mannheim music scene play live, authors give readings, artists’ studios are open until late into the night and a cultural programme with plenty of surprises is also on offer for kids.

 This traditional festival may not be as big or glamorous as the Berlinale – but for ambitious young directors, it is definitely the place to be.
 Over the course of six decades, the festival has developed into a Mecca for sophisticated and ambitious filmmaking and has written history.
 Some of today’s most famous directors got their first break in Mannheim – names like François Truffaut, Rainer Werner Fassbinder, Wim Wenders or Jim Jarmusch.
 Lars von Trier presented his first film here, where he also got to know the actor Udo Kier, who plays a central role in von Trier’s cinematic oeuvre.
 As many have already discovered: this film festival is the place for surprises and extraordinary encounters.